Ankitmodmed/modmedAPIPortal/reference/EMA Proprietary API/getting-started-2/basic-concepts.md

 ### **EMA vs MMPM**

-Before integrating with Modernizing Medicine, it's important to determine whether your application will rely on Practice Management data, Clinical data, or both.
-Practices may use either Electronic Medical Assistant (EMA) or Modernizing Medicine Practice Management (MMPM).
+Before integrating with ModMed, it's important to determine whether your application will rely on Practice Management data, Clinical data, or both.
+Practices may use either Electronic Medical Assistant (EMA) or ModMed Practice Management (MMPM).
 Ensure the practice has the necessary products to support your application's functionality.
 Key differences to be aware of:

 EMA-only practices will not have: